The Case for Learned In-Memory Joins: Experimental Evaluation

 \textbf{Duplicates.} Here, we study the performance of the {\inlj} and {\sj} algorithms while changing the ratio of duplicate keys in input datasets (i.e., covering 1-to-$m$ and $n$-to-$m$ joins).
 In this experiment, given a percentage of duplicates $x$\%, we replace $x$\% of the unique keys in each 640M {\seqh} dataset with repeated keys.
 Our {\lsj} naturally supports joining duplicates through the Chunked-Join operation (Section~\ref{sec:lsj_join_phase}).
 To support joining duplicates in {\blinlj}, we perform a range scan between the error boundaries provided by {\rmi} around the predicted location, similar to~\cite{MKR+20}.

-As shown in Figure~\ref{fig:all_duplicates}, the number of duplicates affects the join throughput of our learned algorithms as the built models will always predict the same position/partition to the key, which increases the number of collisions (e.g., in {\inlj}, it increases the "last-mile" search overhead).
+As shown in Figure~\ref{fig:all_duplicates}, the number of duplicates affects the join throughput of our learned algorithms as the built models will always predict the same position/partition to the key, which increases the number of collisions.
 However, the performance of learned algorithms degrade gracefully and still remains better than non-learned algorithms.
-As a future work, we plan to employ efficient ideas from~\cite{KVK21} to further reduce the effect of duplicates on the join throughput.
-Note that the throughputs of {\csstreeinlj} and {\hashinlj} are decreased as well due to the increase in their tree depth and bucket chain, respectively, while {\mpsm} and {\mway} are almost not affected.
+Note that the throughputs of {\bcsstreeinlj} and {\hashinlj} are decreased as well due to the increase in their tree depth and bucket chain, respectively, while {\mpsm} and {\mway} are almost not affected.

+\textbf{Skewness.} In this experiment, we study the robustness of different {\inlj} and {\sj} algorithms while changing the skewness degree of input datasets.
+Figure~\ref{fig:all_skewness} shows the throughput for joining {\lognorm} datasets, where one input relation is fixed and the other one is varied according to the skewness degree (i.e., {$\sigma$}).
+As a fixed relation, we use the {\lognorm} dataset with 32M tuples that was generated using the default parameters mentioned in Section~\ref{sec:experimental_setup}.
+For the varied relation, we generate four new {\lognorm} datasets, each contains 640M tuples, yet, with different $\sigma$ values: 0.25, 0.5, 1 and 1.5.
+We index the varied relation when using the {\inlj} algorithms.